alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 join of its operands.
 Instead, its specification looks like "adds a term to the `SQL` query's `FROM` clause", whose data semantics is far from obvious (here you can blame `SQL` itself).
-Observe in particular that the following algebraic equivalence does not hold, preventing us from designing as above:
+Observe in particular that the following algebraic equivalence does not hold in `Sequel`, preventing us from using the design above:

 ```
 suppliers